Skip to content

 2. Images

-In this section you will find a wide selection of premade images, but you also have the option to manually provide your own image.
+Under Images, you can find a wide selection of premade images, but you also have the option to manually provide your own image.

 Images are one of two options for installing an operating system (other option: DVD Drive).
 In the Server Control Panel (SCP) you can directly select which time zone and language settings you want to use and can directly import SSH keys that are stored with us.
 As soon as the installation is complete, you will receive an email and can connect directly via SSH.